Everything You Need To Know About Your Credit Score

 Debt consolidation doesn’t necessarily have to come from a personal loan.
 Some credit cards also offer credit transfer options.

 What if your credit score is too low to qualify for a new personal loan or credit card?
 Maybe the banks decide that you’re too much of a risk.
 After all, everyone is careful about lending money to strangers.

 One way of rescuing your score is by restructuring your debts.
 Credit card companies and banks will gladly negotiate payment schemes to help you clear what you owe them.

 If you’re unable to reach out to a bank at the moment, or you have multiple loans and credit cards, then you can also turn to credit counselling agencies like AKPK.
 They offer detailed advice on how to deal with your financial situation, and will be able to give you a personalised plan on how to go about tackling your problems.

-Your credit score is updated every three to six months, so it’s important that you come back to iMoney CreditScore to check on your progress.
+Your credit score is updated every three to six months, so it’s important that you check on your progress.
 If you can start raising your score to the next threshold, you can begin the next step in your financial rehabilitation.

 How do I improve my credit score?